 Serre Chevalier resort guide - a general overview

 Serre Chevalier is one of those rare French gems, which is generally overlooked by the British and is certainly very under rated.
 Described by some as Provence in the snow with lots of small family run hotels and restaurants housed in old stone buildings.
-It is made up of three main traditional villages (there are 13 in total) spread along a 8 kms valley with 250 kms of mainly North facing slopes rising to 2,780m.
+It is made up of three main traditional villages (there are 13 in total) spread along a 8km valley with 250km of mainly North facing slopes rising to 2,780m.
 What really makes Serre Chevalier so special is the amount of genuinely enjoyable woodland and tree lined runs which cover over two thirds of the mountain.
 This makes it a superb resort to visit when the snow is falling or the wind is blowing - great skiing can still be had here in these conditions when many other resorts would be brought to a virtual standstill.

 Serre Chevalier is a skiers' resort with few off-slope diversions and a limited nightlife.
 However, of course there are a few lively bars and this is enough for us to enjoy ourselves in the evenings.
 It's about the skiing after all.
 As an alternative to apres you can relax in a luxurious hotel or chalet in Serre Chevalier.
-There are a wide choice of packages from the UK tour operators, but those wishing to experience the real rustic, old world charm should head for Le Monetier (or Serre Che at 1,500m) which is less developed than the more conveniently placed Villeneuve (1,400m) and Chantemerle (1,350m).
+There are a wide choice of packages from the UK tour operators, but those wishing to experience the real rustic, old world charm should head for Le Monetier (or Serre Chevalier at 1,500m) which is less developed than the more conveniently placed Villeneuve (1,400m) and Chantemerle (1,350m).
 The last resort in the chain travelling from Grenoble is the Seventeenth Century fortified town of Briancon (1,200m) which has a gondola link from the centre of the resort into one end of the large ski system.

-In our opinion Serre Chevalier is very underated as a ski resort, as not only has it got great skiing for all abilities it retains a French atmosphere which sadly many resorts in France have lost over te years.
+In our opinion Serre Chevalier is very underated as a ski resort, as not only has it got great skiing for all abilities it retains a French atmosphere which sadly many resorts in France have lost over the years.

 1,200m - 2,735m